 Top up your EV battery while buying groceries, having dinner, or watching a movie.
 More shopping centers are putting up charging stations in their parking spaces.

-Bottom line is, EVs offer a greater chance of integration with your everyday life.
+The bottom line is, EVs offer a greater chance of integration with your everyday life.
 You don’t need to make special trips.
 You can go about your business and charge when and where you need to.

 But what about the chargers?

 There are three levels of EV charging: Level 1, Level 2, and Level 3 (otherwise known as DC fast charging).
-Basically, the higher the level, the faster charging rate you’ll get.
+Basically, the higher the level, the faster the charging rate you’ll get.

 Level 1 chargers

-Level 1 charging uses a standard, run of the mill, AC power plug (NEMA 5-15 if we’re being technical).
+Level 1 charging uses a standard, run-of-the-mill AC power plug (NEMA 5-15 if we’re being technical).
 While the most convenient of the three, its major drawback is the limited power output of household outlets.
 At 2.3 kW, you’ll get around 4 to 5 miles of range per hour of charging.
 It’s worth noting though that the average American only drives about 40 miles a day.
 So, while Level 1 sounds slow, it should be more than enough for most drivers.

 Level 2 chargers

-Level 2 charging usually plugs into a large appliance outlet (also called an RV outlet, or NEMA 14-50).
+Level 2 charging usually plugs into a large appliance outlet (also called an RV outlet or NEMA 14-50).
 They can be found in residential, business, and public parking locations.
 You can get up to 75 miles of range per hour from a Level 2 charger.
 Most EV owners opt to invest in Level 2 chargers in their homes since it’s faster than Level 1, giving you a full charge overnight.

-Level 3 chargers, or DC fast chargers use direct current (DC) to charge up your battery, eliminating the need for AC/DC conversion (fun fact: all EVs run on DC power, AC power gets converted to DC inside the vehicle).
+DC fast chargers use direct current (DC) to charge up your battery, eliminating the need for AC/DC conversion (fun fact: all EVs run on DC power, AC power gets converted to DC inside the vehicle).
 This allows Level 3 chargers to bring DC power directly to your battery for faster and more powerful charging.
 Taking your EV from empty to full in just 20 minutes!

 Keep in mind that charging speeds can be affected by many different factors, such as your car’s battery capacity.
 Not all EV batteries are made equal, and some have limitations when it comes to the amount of power they can take.
-Case in point, first generation EVs that are only capable of 50kW charging can’t take advantage of 350kW fast charging.
+Case in point, first-generation EVs that are only capable of 50kW charging can’t take advantage of 350kW fast charging.

 OK, but what about the plugs?

-EVs come with different charging ports, which means the shape of the plugs vary as well.
+EVs come with different charging ports, which means the shape of the plugs varies as well.
 Not all public charging stations will be compatible with every type of EV.
 The basic division is between Tesla and everybody else.